Lubitel 166B with 35mm film

 16230199_1239684569418094_8251488433181032448_n

-There is no rewind of course and the film is not covered with paper like regular 120mm film.
-That meant I had to place the whole camera in a light-tight bag and rewind it manually ready for processing.
-Developing the film the next day, I found that I had over-estimated how much to advance the film.
+There is no rewind, of course, and the film is not covered with paper like regular 120 film.
+That meant I had to place the whole camera in a light-tight bag and rewind it manually, ready for processing.
+Developing the film the next day, I found that I had overestimated how much to advance the film.
 But, better to be too much than too little in this case.

 And here are the scanned images.